Texas Turnaround /

 Named because of its beginning and subsequent popularity in the State of Texas, the Texas Turnaround is a travel pattern that helps traffic move more efficiently through busy highway interchange areas.

 The Texas Turnaround is expected to significantly improve travel for traffic heading northbound into Ohio from Covington by giving drivers more time to move to their intended lane.
-The continuous movement – without traffic signals on the new ramp – will help traffic move more efficiently.
-And, the additional travel lane also will help ease congestion throughout the area.
+The continuous movement – without traffic signals on the new ramp – helps traffic move more efficiently.
+And, the additional travel lane also helps ease congestion throughout the area.

 WHEN